emailjs/emailjs-mime-builder/README.md

 ## Methods

-The same methods apply to the root node created with `mailbuild()` and to any child nodes.
+The same methods apply to the root node created with `new Mailbuild()` and to any child nodes.

 ### createChild